Felix is a new crochet pattern and I love him. 🙂

 I don’t remember where I got this exact template, but I’ve seen similar items at Office Max and Staples.

 If you make a lot of softies and tend to use the same size eyes, you can also buy die-cut eyes which are perfectly perfect circles.
-When I make kits I buy felt circles at Woolhearts on Etsy.
-These are the circles I buy – you can choose the size and an assortment of up to six colors.
+I like the ones from Woolhearts on Etsy.
+You can choose the size and an assortment of up to six colors.
 It’s handy to keep a little stash of favorite colors.

 Once you have the circles cut, there’s one more step.
 You need to punch a hole in the middle for the shank of the eye to go through!
 You can use an awl, or you can use a 1/8 inch hole punch for extra neat holes.

 Perfect little backs to set off your eyes!
 I usually stick to a color that’s a lighter shade than the main color – but not too light!
 White in particular can make your softie look scared.